goruck/smart-zoneminder/README.md

     ]
 }
 ```
 Note that the Alexa devices require a public URI for all images and videos that these devices display.
+You can either point the URI to the S3 bucket or to the the server on the local network containing the ZoneMinder image store.
+The lambda handler for the Alexa skill can be configured to point to either the S3 bucket or the local network for image access by changing the *USE_LOCAL_PATH* constant.

-Since this project currently stores all images in an S3 bucket this means that the Alexa skills will only work if the bucket is open to the world. **FOR TEST PURPOSES ONLY** you can open your bucket by replacing the JSON in step 11 above with the following.
+In the case of pointing the URI to the S3 bucket the Alexa skill will only work if the bucket is open to the world which obviously means that anyone could view your alarm frames. **FOR TEST PURPOSES ONLY** you can open your bucket by replacing the JSON in step 11 above with the following.
 ```json
 {
   "Version": "2012-10-17",